doitintl/iris3/README.md

  `dev_appserver.py --log_level=debug app.yaml`

- Iris is easly extendable to support tagging of other GCP service.
+ Iris is easly extendable to support tagging of other GCP services.
- Yopu will nee to create a python file in the plugin directory with register_signals function
+ You will need to create a Python file in the /plugin directory with `register_signals` function as following:

      def register_signals(self):